-This is Part 2 of a two-part tutorial series on how to edit and delete WordPress posts.
+This is Part 2 of a two-part tutorial series on how to edit and delete WP posts.

-In Part 1, we looked at the Table of Posts.
+In Part 1, we covered the Table of Posts.

-This step-by-step tutorial shows you how to edit and delete a single post, how to perform individual and bulk post edits and deletions, and provides additional tips that will help you save time using WordPress posts.
+In this tutorial, you will learn how to edit and delete an individual post, how to perform individual and multiple edits and post deletions, and provides additional tips that will save you time using WordPress posts.

-This brings you to the WordPress Posts area …
+This brings you to the WordPress Posts page …

 In the Posts section, you can:

-- Create a new post (creating a new post in WordPress is explained in great detail in this tutorial).
+- Create a new post (we explain how to add new WordPress posts in great detail in this tutorial).